-The system program first issues a series of commands that initialize the basic mode of operation and then issues other commands that qualify conditions within the selected mode.
+The system program first issues a series of commands that initialize the basic mode of operation and then other commands that qualify conditions within the selected mode.
 For example, the asynchronous mode, character length, clock rate, number of stop bits, even or odd parity might be set first; then the interrupt mode; and finally, receiver or transmitter enable.

 Both channels contain registers that must be programmed via the system program prior to operation.
-The channel-select input (B/Ā) and the control/data (C/D̄) are the command-structure addressing controls, and are normally controlled by the CPU address bus.
-Figures 15 and 16 illustrate the timing relationships for programming the write registers and transferring data and status.
+The channel-select input (B/A) and the control/data input (C/D) are the command-structure addressing controls, and are normally controlled by the CPU address bus.
+Figures 16 an 17 illustrate the timing relationships for programming the write registers and transfering data and status.